 Every sales conversation is about weighing up whether a prospect has a need, is interested in your product, has the budget for it and is going to be a good ‘fit’ for your company.

-Great sales people are pros at spotting when a conversation is going nowhere and will swiftly end it and try at another more suitable time.
+Great salespeople are pros at spotting when a conversation is going nowhere and will swiftly end it and try at another more suitable time.
 They will always have their eyes on the prize – closing the deal – and this should be your goal.

-For a prospect, their goal in the beginning of a sales conversation will be unknown.
+For a prospect, their goal at the beginning of a sales conversation will be unknown.
 It may be to talk at another time, or not at all, or it could be a yes to do business on the best terms they can get.

 If a prospect has an interest in your product they will engage in conversation about it, but if they aren’t interested then you need to quickly find out if it’s worth pursuing them to try and change their mind (for example, if they’re not interested because they don’t have all the information they need or are misinformed).